apptainer/singularity-userdocs/gpu.rst

     which should map to the ID and group for your user on the Docker host.
 Great!

     Singularity>

-Note that ``--writable--tmpfs`` was automatically set, which allows files to be written inside the container to an ephemeral overlay that will be discarded on exit.
-This is required for the ``nvidia-container-cli`` functionality.

 You can verify the GPU is available within the container by using the tensorflow ``list_local_devices()`` function: